 What types of home care?

 Non-medical home care includes personal and companionship care.
-A professional caregiver will help with basic needs including every day activities such as bathing and dressing, toileting, feeding, engaging in stimulating activities, and assistance with medication reminders.
+A professional caregiver will help with basic needs including every day activities such as bathing and dressing, toileting, feeding, engaging in stimulating activities, and assisting with medication reminders.

 Medical home care includes skilled nursing, physiotherapy, occupational therapy, speech therapy and dietitian consultation, all conducted by licensed medical professionals.